aubrel/fire-on-the-wire/CONTRIBUTING.md

 ### Conribution channels

+#### Submitting an issue

 1. Go to the [issues page](https://github.com/aubrel/fire-on-the-wire/issues) for this repo.
 1. Click "New Issue" on the right hand side.
-1. Use the following template to submit a suggestion for inclusion in the current working issue.
 1. Submit the issue.

-#### Issue template

-Copy and paste this template to submit in an issue.

-**Title:** Idea for Liberation(1.1)

-> :construction: TK-TODO: Add a template for issue contributions that makes sense with the Issue Page structure.

 > :information_source: In the near future, we will have more comprehensive methods of contribution.
+For now, submitting an issue is the only method of contributing.

 ## Not sure where to contribute?